-1) A decision by Finansinspektionen in March 2019 granted Landshypotek Bank a permit, subject to specific terms and conditions, for using the interim or full-year surplus in own-funds calculations for Landshypotek Bank AB and also for its consolidated situation.

-$^{2)}$ This item pertains to the expected dividend.
+2) A decision by Finansinspektionen granted Landshypotek Bank a permit, subject to specific terms and conditions, for using the interim or full-year surplus in own-funds calculations for Landshypotek Bank AB and also for its consolidated situation.
+3) The item pertains to expected value transfers in the form of dividends to members in the consolidated situation and Group contributions to the Parent expected loss amounts).

-3) Deductions arising from expected credit losses exceeding the outstanding provisions for credit losses (negative amounts resulting from the calculation of expected loss amounts).
+Association of Landshypotek Bank AB.
+4) Deductions arising from expected credit losses exceeding the outstanding provisions for credit losses (negative amounts resulting from the calculation of

-(4) Calculated as "the bank's CET1 capital less CET1 used to cover the CET1 capital requirement and less any other CET1 items used to cover the tier 1 capital requirement and/or total own funds requirements divided by the total risk exposure amount."
+5)Calculated as "the bank's CET1 capital less CET1 used to cover the CET1 capital requirement and less any other CET1 items used to cover the tier1 capital requirement and/or total own funds requirements divided by the total risk exposure amount."